marcolivierarsenault/moonraker-home-assistant/docs/entities/controls.rst

-Buttons
+Controls
 =================================

-Buttons are available to send command to the printer.
+Different controls are available to send command to the printer.

 Default buttons
 ---------------------------------